TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

 The current record is the page-record of the menu item - just like you have it with GMENU/gifbuilder.
-Now, if you would like to get data from the current page record, use stdWrap.data = page : [field name]
+Now, if you would like to get data from the current page record, use stdWrap.data = page : [field name].

 .. ### BEGIN~OF~TABLE ###